 We head to the main pier in Paihia fifteen minutes before our boat departure time.
 We boarded the boat and were all settled in ready to go!

 First, we cruised to the island of Urupukapuka, where some people got off to spend some time at the beach in Otehei Bay.
-The guide told us that for those of us who wanted to spend time at the island, we had the option to get off here for a couple of hours after exploring the Hole in the Rock.
+The guide told us that for those of us who wanted to spend time on the island, we had the option to get off here for a couple of hours after exploring the Hole in the Rock.

 We continued on through the Bay and enjoyed the views of islands situated in crystal clear turquoise water.
 We kept a lookout for dolphins, but unfortunately for us, we never did see any.
 But we did see a few different seabirds and huge schools of brightly colored fish swimming beside the boat!

 Before we knew it, we could see the Hole in the Rock.
 It was large but didn’t seem large enough for our boat to cruise through.
 But sure enough, after a few minutes of lining us up properly the skipper drove right on through!

-Our guide explained how it was created as well as about the historical significance of the Hole and the Island to the Maori people who first explored the area.
+Our guide explained how it was created as well as the historical significance of the hole and the Island to the Maori people who first explored the area.

 We drove around the island and made a second pass through the hole before starting to head back into the bay where we stopped to check out the cape brett lighthouse.

 At this stage, it was time for a drink from the bar!
-Daniel and I enjoyed an ice cold cider as we made our way back towards the shore.
+Daniel and I enjoyed an ice-cold cider as we made our way back toward shore.

 As promised, we stopped at Otehei Bay again, letting those who wanted to hang out at the island for a bit get off, and picking up some others who were dropped off earlier.
 Daniel and I were, unfortunately, short on time so we weren’t able to get off and enjoy the island.
 Let me tell you though, it looked gorgeous!